Effective April 23, 1993, the Navajo Nation Code provides for common-law marriages.

 license, other evidence raises a question as to the existence of a common-law marriage,

-follow the procedures in GN 01010.800 ff. for possible submittal to the RCC for a legal opinion.
+follow the procedures in GN 01010.800 ff. for possible submittal to the Office of General Counsel for a legal opinion.